Flad Architects

-Flad Architects is a national architectural firm with offices in Madison, Wisconsin; Atlanta, Georgia; Gainesville and Tampa, Florida; Raleigh, North Carolina; San Francisco, California, Seattle, Washington; and New York, New York.
+Flad Architects is a national architectural firm with offices in Atlanta, Boston, Gainesville, Madison, New York City, Raleigh, San Diego, San Francisco, Seattle, and Tampa.
 In addition to architectural design, Flad offers interior design, landscape architecture, master planning, strategic planning, structural engineering, and sustainable design services.
-The firm is involved in multiple markets and building types including: corporate, healthcare, higher education, science and technology, and the federal government.
+The firm is involved in multiple markets and building types including: corporate, healthcare, higher education, science and technology, and the federal government, including many Department of Energy National Laboratories.

-Flad is ranked number 1 in the nation for science and technology (S+T) laboratory facility architecture and architecture/engineering (AE) firms, as reported in Building Design+Construction's 2022 Giants 400 Report.
-Flad is among Building Design + Construction’s Top 50 Architectural and Engineering firms and is ranked number 170 on the Engineering News-Record’s list of the “Top 500 Design Firms, and number 16 on the “Top 100 Green Firms.”
+Flad is ranked No. 2 in the nation for science and technology (S+T) laboratory facility architecture and architecture/engineering (AE) firms, as reported in Building Design+Construction's 2025 Giants 400 Report.
+Flad is among Building Design + Construction’s Top 20 Architectural and Engineering firms and is ranked number 198 on the Engineering News-Record’s list of the “Top 500 Design Firms, and number 45 on the “Top 100 Green Firms.”

 History

 John J. Flad was born and educated in Madison.
 He apprenticed with Madison architects, James O. Gordon, in 1907 and briefly with Robert Wright before working at Chicago firms from 1909 to 1914.
 He returned to Madison to work under Alvan E. Small until 1917; worked two years as Wisconsin State Architect; then rejoined Small until 1926.
-As part of Flad & Small, Flad designed the St. Bernard Catholic Church at 2460 Atwood in Madison.
+Flad designed the St. Bernard Catholic Church at 2460 Atwood in Madison.

 He also apprenticed with Frank Lloyd Wright.